tgalert/lambda-post-signup/README.md

 ## Local Testing

-It's possible to execute the Lambda function locally with the SAM CLI and some sample event data:
+The Lambda function can be invoked locally with the SAM CLI and some sample event data:

 ~~~bash
 sam local invoke --event event.json PostSignupFunction